spatil1697/Weather-app/README.md

 # Weather-app
-This application is created using OpenWeather, NodeJS and EJS template.
+This application is created using OpenWeather API, NodeJS and EJS template.